Getting Around Saga with Kids: Trains, Cars & Family Transport (2026)

 Can a stroller fit on JR Karatsu line trains?
 Yes — standard JR Kyushu local trains have luggage areas at car ends.

 Is Yobuko reachable without a car?
 Technically yes (JR + bus), but the bus is rare with long waits.
-Rental car much easier with kids.
+A rental car is much easier with kids.

 Do we need a car for the pottery towns?
 Either Arita OR Imari alone: train works.
-Both: car much easier.
+Both in one day: a car is much easier.

 Are taxis in Saga common?
 In Saga City and Karatsu yes; in Ureshino and Takeo, ryokan shuttles are more common than taxis.